ishmael/x-ruby-assignment/README.md

 The [Typeplate typography framework](http://typeplate.com/) is included as well as some minor typography styles for code elements - just for your convenience, you may discard them.

+Everyone works at different speeds and depending on how you choose to solve these assignments, the amount of work is different.
+Try to aim at completing this in somewhere between 2 and 6 hours.
+If you find yourself exceeding that it probably means you're working on non-essentials, please let us know so we can sort that out.

 ---

 ## Assignments

+You are building an online store, or at least a part of it.
+Think of it as a site where you can browse products, see at which store you will be able to buy them and where to find the best discounts.

-This website should aim to display information on Brands, products and Retailer - information you can find in a mocked library (`lib/assets`) and available through a few instance variables in `home_controller.rb`.
+This website should aim to display information on Brands, Retailer and products - information you can find in a mocked library (`lib/assets`) and available through a few instance variables in `home_controller.rb`.
 You may _not modify_ the library files (except if you see a missing method that you would like to write), but you will find some useful methods there which you might want to use.

 We would like to be able to use this app as follows.